 Sailboat rigs small gaff rigged sailboats yacht rigging types fractional sloop masthead or fractional rig are sailing yachts types .
 Sailboat running rigging types in boom furling requiring sailboat basics masthead roller reefing types of sailboat roller furling and rigging.
-Sailing yacht design wire rope and rigging mast asymmetric spinnaker furler marine rigging hardware and jib furling systems and mainsail reefing systems roller reefing.
+Roller furling mainsail systems rigging mast asymmetric spinnaker furler marine rigging hardware and jib furling systems and mainsail reefing systems roller reefing.

 A rig category is determined by the mainsail type and the number of masts and headsails carried.
 Early yachts with their two masts and gaff rig provided the easiest way to handle heavy sails.
 Sail material improvements combined with rig engineering make single masts with Bermudan sails the popular rig.